pteroctopus/faster.nvim/README.md

       filesize = 2,
       -- Autocmd pattern that controls on which files behaviour will be applied.
       -- `*` means any file.
-      pattern = "*"
+      pattern = "*",
     },
     -- Fast macro configuration controls disabling and enabling features when -- macro is executed
     fastmacro = {
       -- Behaviour can be turned on or off.
 To turn on set to true, otherwise -- set to false
-      on = true
+      on = true,
       -- Table which contains names of features that will be disabled when -- macro is executed.
-Feature names can be seen in features table bellow.
+Feature names can be seen in features table below.
       -- features_disabled can also be set to "all" and then all features that -- are on (on=true) are going to be disabled for this behaviour features_disabled = { "lualine" },